walisc/WPooW/docs/Elements-Date.md

 }
 ```

-**Note:-** for the wpOOW Datetime element we declare it using the class `wpAPIDateTime`.
+**Note:-** for the WPooW Datetime element we declare it using the class `wpAPIDateTime`.
 This is because php already has
-it own `DateTime` class, which would result in a conflict between the two.
+it's own `DateTime` class, which would result in a conflict between the two.